About this listing

 Booking: Please feel free to request a booking from us, or send a message asking about dates, and we'll respond quickly.
 In general, we don't do single-night bookings more than two weeks out.
 So for a single night request, you may wish to message us first.

 There is no off-street parking.
-You can park on the street in any one spot for 2 hours during 8AM-7PM, outside these hours it is OK.
+You can park on the street in any one spot for 2 hours during 8AM-7PM Monday-Friday, outside these hours it is OK.
 So you have to move by 10 AM, and can return at 5pm.
+Saturdays and Sundays it is OK to park all day.
 If you need to keep the car longer, you can either move it to another spot, or look for non-permit spots between 1 and 6 blocks away.
-You can get parking permits if you register your car here, but not for short-term stays.
-In addition, there is no parking at all on one side of the street two days each month for street-sweeping.
+You can get parking permits if you register your car here.
+If we have any available, you may purchase daily permits from us for $15 per day.
+In addition, there is no parking at all on one side of the street two days each month for street-sweeping (second Tuesdays and second Wednesdays).

 Please be careful with the windows in the house--they are old.
 The house has no screen doors, and no window screens.